The European Society

 The course format includes multiple opportunities for interactive discussions, with one session on human germline genetic engineering and a more structured debate on a controversial topic to be chosen by the course participants.

 This first course took place online in October 2024 and was a huge success.
-The second course will also be virtual only and will occupy two full days in November 2025.
+The third course will also be virtual only and will occupy two full days in November 2026.
 We hope that future iterations may be hybrid.

 Programme